5 Tips to Build Your Social Media Marketing Strategy

-Keeping up with all of the social media sites can be nearly impossible for many brands.
+Keeping up with all of the current and emerging social media sites can be nearly impossible for many brands without the help of a social media advertising platform.
 The goal of social media marketing is to find your customers and your potential audience, so focus on the places where they spend the most time.
-Limiting your efforts to one to three sites will help to ensure that they’re manageable.
+Limit your efforts to one to three sites to ensure your workload is manageable.

 Don’t share or repost the same message and content between platforms.
-It’s vital to create content specific to the type of social media that you’re using.
-For example, Twitter is a place for short posts limited to 140 characters, and Facebook can often see better engagement with longer posts that accompany photos or videos.
+It’s vital to create content specific to each social media platform you’re using.
+For example, Twitter is a place for short posts limited to up to 280 characters, and Facebook often sees better engagement with longer posts that accompany photos or videos.
 In comparison, Instagram is all about the quality visuals, and quick witty captions with emojis can go a long way.

 Visuals will typically have a positive impact, regardless of which platform you choose.
 Facebook posts with images have 2.3x higher engagement than those without images.
 80% of marketers use visual assets in social media marketing.
 The most common types of content are images (80%), videos (63%), blogs (60%), and live video (35%).
 Consider this when determining how to excite your audience, stand out from the competition, and connect with your followers.

 Connect with influencers who share your audience, complement your offering, and don’t compete with you to tap into established groups of consumers.
 Joint venture partnerships with influencers can vary in structure.
 They may include exchanging content, packaging bundled giveaway offerings, and developing an affiliate fee structure.
 How complicated and involved you want to make these relationships is up to you.
-Also, follow influencers who make sense with your brand to observe and learn from their posts.
-See what they discuss and watch engagement levels to see what types of content work with their audiences.
+Also, follow influencers who align with your brand to observe and learn from their posts.
+See what they discuss and watch their engagement levels to see what types of content perform best with their audiences.
 Your team can use their popular posts to spark new ideas for your brand.

 Healthy customer relationships are essential to growing your brand awareness and boosting sales.
 When you engage with your customers on social media, you create an opportunity for their network to learn about your brand.
-Other followers or visitors can also learn more about your company and your professionalism by reading your responses to questions.
+Visitors can also learn more about your company and get a sense for your professionalism by reading your responses to questions.
 If these responses are a good reflection of your company, they’ll help you build trust with your future customers.

 If your marketing team can react quickly, your brand can leverage trends and breaking news to get discovered, entertain your audience, and encourage followers to share your posts.

 Unfortunately, social media is not the equal-opportunity landscape that it once was.
-Facebook, Instagram, and other platforms actively limit the reach of posts to your audience, leading to plummeted engagement across brands and accounts.
-To combat this, companies should invest in promoted posts and advertising via posts and stories.
+Facebook, Instagram, and other platforms actively limit the reach of posts to your audience, which has led to plummeting engagement across brands and accounts.
+To combat this, companies should invest in promoted posts and paid advertising via posts and stories.
 Ads that come across as organic perform best and lead to more conversions.

-To get started with social media ads, you’ll need a partner like AdRoll.
+To get started with social media ads, you’ll need a holistic social media advertising platform like AdRoll.
 Whether you’re looking to boost brand awareness, improve your audience targeting, or design engaging ad creative (hello dynamic ads!), we’ve got you covered with our AI-powered solutions.

-To make this process easier on yourself, consider using software tools to help you analyze and optimize your social media activities.
+To make the measurement process easier, consider using software tools to help you analyze and optimize your social media activities.
 Platforms like Ahrefs help you observe what your competitors are doing well and learn how you can improve.
 Social mention tools can help you track any mentions of your brand on various social sites to see how much buzz you’re generating.